ARMmbed/mbed-client/README.md

 ## Example application

-An example application is available [here](https://github.com/ARMmbed/mbed-client-examples).
+An example application running on mbedOS is available [here](https://github.com/ARMmbed/mbed-client-examples).
+An example application running on Ubuntu is available [here](https://github.com/ARMmbed/mbed-client-linux-example).